-APPENDIX E USFWS CONDITIONS FOR WESTERN SNOWY PLOVERS AND WESTERN YELLOW-BILLED CUCKO
+APPENDIX E USFWS CONDITIONS FOR WESTERN SNOWY PLOVERS

-The following conservation measures are necessary for Worswick, Leland Rock, Hauck, Sandy Prairie, Drakes, Singley, and Hansen gravel bars to minimize the potential impacts to the western snowy plover:
+The following measures are necessary for Worswick, Leland Rock, Hauck, Sandy Prairie, Drakes, Singley, and Hansen gravel bars to minimize the potential impacts to the western snowy plover:

-- 1. Operators shall make an attempt to initiate all extraction related activities after September 15 each year to avoid direct effects to plovers.
-However, if this is not feasible, gravel extraction will not occur prior to July 22. - 2.
-All pre-extraction activities within plover habitat that occur between March 1 and August 22 require a Service-approved surveyor (authorized under section 10(a)(1)(A) of the ESA) to minimize potential harm to plovers.
-To be effective, plover surveyors must have the authority to direct the activities of workers to avoid nests and other plover life stages, and require that activity be halted until technical assistance from the Service is received regarding avoidance or minimization measures.
-All reference to plover surveys will be conducted by a Service-approved surveyor.
+- 1. Operators shall make an attempt to initiate all extraction related activities after September 15 each year to avoid direct effects to plovers. - 2.
+All pre-extraction activities within plover habitat that occur between March 1 and August 22 require a Service-approved surveyor to minimize potential harm to plovers.
+To be effective, plover surveyors must have the authority to direct the activities of workers to avoid nests and other plover life stages, and require that activity be rescheduled until technical assistance from the Service is received regarding avoidance or minimization measures.
 Vehicle use within plover habitat should be restricted to those occasions where the activity cannot be completed otherwise. - 3.
-Plover surveys will be conducted prior to initiation of extraction activities to determine if a plover, nest, or brood is present within 1,000 feet of the extraction site (refer to item 3 below).
-If an active plover nest is present within 1,000 feet of a planned extraction site, extraction activities will not commence until the nest has hatched or the fate of the nest has been determined. - 4.
-Between July 22 and September 15, extraction may commence within plover habitat after three (3) consecutive days of surveys have determined that no adult plovers, broods, chicks, or nests are within 1,000 feet of the proposed extraction site.
-The three consecutive days of surveys will not begin before July 20th, and will only occur on days of acceptable weather conditions (generally in the mornings and not during periods of low light, high winds or when heat waves distort observations). - 5.
-Between July 22 and September 15, all areas containing suitable habitat within 1,000 feet of extraction sites will be surveyed for plovers and nests to determine the likelihood of chicks, juveniles and adults moving into areas where they could be affected by operations. - 6.
-Between July 21 and September 15, operators of extraction sites that have plovers or nests within 1,000 feet of extraction sites will ensure the following: (1) daily plover surveys are conducted to determine the status of plovers and nests, (2) that plovers move to a distance greater than 1,000 feet away before commencing operations, and
+Initiate extraction activities within plover habitat after July 22.
+If a plover nest is present within 1,000 feet of a planned extraction site, extraction activities would not commence until the nest had hatched or the fate of the nest has otherwise been determined and the Service has provided its approval.
+Service approval (verbal or written) will be provided when the Service has concurred with the nest fate determination and the Service has completed a query to determine if: 1) take occurred, 2) take was attributed to the Federal action, and 3) the take was authorized (i.e. incidental). - 4.
+Between July 22 and September 15, initiate extraction activities within plover habitat after three consecutive days of surveys have determined that no plovers (adults or chicks) or nests are within 1,000 feet of the proposed extraction site.
+The three consecutive days of surveys must be completed by a Service approved surveyor, would not begin before July 20, and would occur only on days of acceptable weather conditions.
+The surveys must be conducted during a period when plover and nest detections are at their best, i.e. generally mornings, not during period of low light, high winds, or when heat waves distort observations. - 5.
+Between July 21 and September 15, survey areas in the vicinity of the targeted extraction site for plovers and nests to determine the likelihood of chicks, juveniles, and adults moving into areas where they could be affected by operations (i.e. within 1,000 feet).
+"Vicinity" refers to all suitable plover habitat contiguous with the gravel extraction site.
+Because gravel bars and the riverine system on the Eel River are dynamic, the Service would provide technical assistance regarding annual determinations of what constitutes contiguous habitat.